yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 To calculate the distance in hops between two nodes:

-1. Find the node which shares the most common leading coordinate elements with both node `A` and node `B`
+1. Find the node `L` which shares the most common leading coordinate elements with both node `A` and node `B`
 2. Calculate the distance from node `A` to node `L` by subtracting the length of node `L`'s coordinates from the length of node `A`'s coordinates
 3. Calculate the distance from node `B` to node `L` by subtracting the length